Kalinga Lancers: Ownership

-Since 2013, the Kalinga Lancers were co-owned by Mahanadi Coalfields and Odisha Industrial Infrastructure Development Corporation.
-However, in 2024, prior to the 2024–25 Hockey India League season, the Vedanta Group acquired full ownership of the team.
+Since its establishment in 2013, the Kalinga Lancers hockey franchise was jointly owned by Mahanadi Coalfields and Odisha Industrial Infrastructure Development Corporation.
+Ahead of the 2024–25 Hockey India League season, the Vedanta Group acquired full ownership of the team.

 Stadium

-Kalinga Stadium, home of the Lancers.

 Established in 2010, the Kalinga Hockey Stadium in Bhubaneswar, is the home ground of the Kalinga Lancers.
 The 16,000-capacity stadium has hosted several national and international tournaments including the Men's FIH Hockey World Cup, Hockey Champions Trophy, Men's FIH Hockey World League, FIH Hockey Series Finals, Men's FIH Hockey Junior World Cup, Men's FIH Pro League and Women's FIH Pro League.
 It was one of the venues to host the 2022 FIFA U-17 Women's World Cup.
 The stadium also serves as the home base for the men's national field hockey team, women's national field hockey team and youth national teams.